 MULTIPLE OVULATION AND EMBRYO TRANSFER WITH ONBS (MOET-ONBS)

 In order to maximise the effect of Multiple Ovulation and Embryo Transfer (MOET), Nicholas (1980) and later Nicholas and Smith (1983), advocated the use of nucleus breeding schemes.
 The fundamental concept of the ONBS using MOET is to create a nucleus of elite males and females, or a few such herds, and conduct intensive selection and evaluation within these herds.
 Selection is made at an early age using family information (sib selection), rather than depending on progeny performance, as in progeny testing, or relying only on parental performance, as in pedigree selection (www.nddb.org).
 MOET is a comprehensive technique that involves superovulation, fertilisation, embryo recovery, short-term in vitro culture, embryo freezing, and embryo transfer.
-The benefits of MOET include increasing the offspring output from valuable females, expanding the gene pool of rare or endangered breeds or species, supporting the ex-situ conservation of endangered populations, enabling progeny testing of females, and enhancing the rate of genetic progress in breeding programs (Rege, 1995).
+The benefits of MOET include increasing the offspring output from elite females, expanding the gene pool of rare or endangered breeds or species, supporting the ex-situ conservation of endangered populations, enabling progeny testing of females, and enhancing the rate of genetic progress in breeding programs (Rege, 1995).

 While the accuracy of selection in sibling testing is lower compared to progeny testing, the advantages of reducing the generation interval compensate for the loss in accuracy.
 In a well managed ONBS, genetic responses can be as high as those in conventional progeny testing programs.
 Since selection and testing occur within a herd under controlled conditions, there is greater control over selection intensity, generation interval, and accuracy.
 The increased genetic response in these systems primarily results from the reduced generation interval, despite less precise selection.
 These schemes require fewer records than conventional breeding programs and could potentially eliminate the need for costly progeny testing.
 (Wakchaure et al., 2015)